Educational Support Services

 When a student exhibits some difficulties in the traditional classroom environment

-- Documentation and teacher anecdotal record of observations along with some work samples are sent to team members
+- Documentation and teacher anecdotal record of observations along with some work samples are used to identify concerns

-Tier Two – an identified student receives support services outside of the classroom to develop the necessary phonetic, visual and verbal skills.
+Tier Two – an identified student receives support services outside of the classroom to develop the necessary foundational skills in reading and math.
 After successful completion of Tier Two intervention, a student is returned to Tier One.

 If a student has not made successful progress at the Tier Two level, the Child Study Team will be brought together to: